herkis/bachelor-2024/README.md

 	. install/setup.bash
 	ros2 launch launch/sensor.launch.py

-Go in the dev_ws/ folder
+Open a terminal window in the folder where you want to locate the program.
-Import all the files with the command
+Import all the files with the command (this will create a folder named SUMS/ with the program)

 	git clone https://github.com/Pederbs/SUMS